voltrue2/gracenode-server/README.md

 #### response.error

-Resonds to the client as an error. content can be JSON, String, Number.
+Responds to the client as an error. content can be JSON, String, Number.

 Status code is optional and default is 404.